When you were a kid, you might’ve said, "sticks and stones may break my bones but words will never hurt me!”

 Be aware of using offensive slang that perpetuates stigma.
 Even when used in jest, words like “crazy,” “psycho,” or “insane” to describe a person or a person's feelings can create a feeling of shame.
 When stigmas make people feel shame about their life experiences, they are less likely to get help.

 Here are some commonly misused phrases and the correct way to use them:

 Words can change our moods and feelings in an instant.
 The way we communicate with each other impacts our day-to-day lives in ways both big and small.

 When it comes to mental healthcare, language is particularly powerful.
-The way we talk about therapy can help remove the stigma of “mental illness” with others.
+The way we talk about therapy can help remove stigma around therapy.
 At SonderMind, we believe that commitment to making mental healthcare more accessible, equitable, and stigma-free starts with how we talk about it.